LABSN/tdtpy/docs/index.rst

     The acquire method continuously donwloads data while monitoring the end condition.
-This allows you to acquire sets of data larger than the buffer size without losing any data,
+This allows you to acquire sets of data larger than the buffer size without losing any data.

 Indices and tables
 ==================